NSSAC/gephi-toolkit-demos/igraph/README.md

 * subgraph_nodes - This is a string that contains a path to a file containing \n separated node IDs.
 If this argument is provided, the induced subgraph corresponding to these node IDs will be plotted instead of the full graph.
+The induced subgraph is the set of nodes and edges such that a node is in the list of subgraph nodes and an edge is incident on two nodes in the subgraph nodes.
 Otherwise, it has no effect.
 The argument should correspond with the node ID found the NCOL ( edgelist-like file passed in.)
 * ego_node_center - If no argument for this is provided, it has no effect.
 Otherwise, it will plot only the subgraph consisting of the ego network with the argument as the root of the ego network.
 The number hops from the root node is